What is a Secondary Storage? Types, Purposes, and Examples

 Why Do Computers Need Secondary Storage?

-Secondary storage complements primary storage by providing an area for data that doesn’t require immediate or frequent access.
-This migration mitigate the storage burden on prior devices, improving their performance.
-For businesses, this is a key element in a comprehensive Business continuity vs disaster recovery strategy.
+Secondary storage complements primary storage by providing an area for data that does not require immediate or frequent access.
+This migration mitigates the storage burden on prior devices, improving their performance.
+Secondary storage is a key element in a comprehensive Business continuity vs disaster recovery strategy.

 What is the Purpose of Secondary Storage?